absmach/fluxmq/docs/architecture.md

-# MQTT Broker Architecture
+# FluxMQ Architecture

 ## Overview

-This document describes the detailed architecture of the MQTT broker, which implements a **clean layered architecture** with strict separation between transport, protocol handling, and domain logic.
+FluxMQ runs **independent protocol brokers** (MQTT, AMQP 1.0, AMQP 0.9.1) and uses the **durable queue manager** as the binding glue between them.
+Each broker owns its own routing and session state, while the shared queue layer provides cross-protocol durability and fan-out based on topic bindings.

+This document focuses on the MQTT broker internals and the shared queue layer, and calls out where AMQP fits into the system.

 **Design Philosophy:**
 1. **Domain-Driven Design** - Pure business logic isolated from protocol concerns
 2. **Protocol Adapters** - Stateless handlers translate packets/requests to domain operations
-3. **Multi-Protocol Support** - All protocols share the same broker core
+3. **Multi-Protocol Support** - MQTT transports share a broker; AMQP brokers are separate; queues provide cross-protocol durability
 4. **Direct Instrumentation** - Logging and metrics embedded at the domain layer
 5. **Zero Indirection** - No middleware chains, decorators, or hidden control flow
 6. **Testability First** - Each layer independently testable